davidgilbertson/about-github/README.md

 # GitHub pages (with Jekyll)
 As it turns out, it's pretty easy to turn your `README.md` into its own stylish looking page.
 If you're not already, check out https://davidgilbertson.github.io/about-github to see this readme wrapped in a Jekyll theme.

-# Kanban board
+# Project board
-Click [Projects](https://github.com/davidgilbertson/about-github/projects) up the top of this page
+Click [Projects](https://github.com/davidgilbertson/about-github/projects) up the top of this page to see the projects.

 # Milestones
 Here's an example [Go live](https://github.com/davidgilbertson/about-github/milestone/1) milestone with issues sorted into a particular order